droundy/fac/web/documentation.md

 : Show the output of every command (stdout and stderr), even if that command succeeds.

+--makefile MAKEFILE
+: After building, create a makefile with name MAKEFILE, which can be used to perform this build if noname is unavailable.

+--script BUILD.SH
+: After building, create a shell script with name BUILD.SH, which can be used to perform this build if noname is unavailable.

 ## To do list

 1. Add option to output a Makefile for the build.